danshl/Arp-spoof/README.md

 # Arp-spoof
 ARP spoofing is a deceptive technique used to manipulate the Address Resolution Protocol (ARP) tables in a network, allowing an attacker to intercept, modify, or block network traffic.

-As part of our university project, we developed an attack that consist:
+As part of our university project,we developed an attack that consist:
 * Man-in-the-Middle (MITM) scenarios.
 This entails intercepting and altering communications between devices, potentially leading to further exploits like DNS spoofing or file tampering. (mode 1)

 * Additionally, ARP spoofing can be leveraged to disconnect specific devices from the network by spoofing the MAC address of the router's default gateway. (mode 2)